hafizulwanandaputra/pec_permintaanmakanan_docker/README.md

   - `git clone https://github.com/hafizulwanandaputra/pec_permintaanmakanan_docker`
 - Change into the directory
   - `cd pec_permintaanmakanan_docker`
-- Create a new docker network
-  - `docker network create traefikNetwork`
 - Start the container
   - `docker compose up`
   - Or run it in the background to free up the terminal using `docker compose up -d`